openstack-archive/fuel-plugin-influxdb-grafana/doc/source/user.rst

    :align: center
    :width: 800

-This annotation tells us that the health state of Nova is *down* because there is no *nova-api* service backend (viewed from HAProxy) that is *up*.
+This annotation shows that the health state of Nova is *down* because there is no *nova-api* service backend (viewed from HAProxy) that is *up*.